colinbate/minimald6/_posts/2018-08-20-MINOS-omitted-schemes.md

 source: Google Plus
 source-url: https://plus.google.com/102023994857677754172

 excerpt: MINOS stands for Minimal Old School.
-The following are some optional house rules for MINOS that didn’t make it into the original core game.
+The following are some optional house rules for MINOS that did not make it into the original core game.

 categories: